pclo/summer2021/practical.md

 We are going to use the annotation from [_Saccharomyces cerevisiae_](http://www.ensembl.org/Saccharomyces_cerevisiae/Info/Index) and extract some information.

-+ Download the annotation file (named Saccharomyces_cerevisiae.R64-1-1.104.gtf.gz) from the [Ensemble FTP site (R64-1-14)](http://ftp.ensembl.org/pub/release-104/gtf/saccharomyces_cerevisiae/)
++ Download the annotation file (named Saccharomyces_cerevisiae.R64-1-1.104.gtf.gz) from the [Ensemble FTP site (R64-1-14)](http://ftp.ensembl.org/pub/release-104/gtf/saccharomyces_cerevisiae/).
+Open your CLI and locate yourself in the directory where you placed your GTF file

 + Download the annotation file alternative method (do not use if you use the first method).
+Open the CLI and locate yourself in the directory where you want to work.
 Use the command `wget` to download the file
 ```
 wget http://ftp.ensembl.org/pub/release-104/gtf/saccharomyces_cerevisiae/Saccharomyces_cerevisiae.R64-1-1.104.gtf.gz
 ```